chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

-- [-] commit: if it fails for hooks, add option keep selection of files (docs/keep-commit-selection/spec.md)
+- [ ] commit: if it fails for hooks, add option keep selection of files (docs/keep-commit-selection/spec.md)
+- [-] feat: exception: if using err/exc/error, offer `except bla as X`

 ## Completed Tasks (newest first)